tucats/ego/docs/index.md

 a given scope, it can never contain a variable of a different type (that is, if declared as a string, it can not be set to an int value).

-### ego.console.exit.on.blank
-Normally the Ego command line interface will continue to prompt for input from the console when run interactively.
-Blank lines are ignored in this case, and you must use the `exit` command to terminate command-line input.

-If this preference is set to `true` then a blank line causes the interactive input to end, as if an exit command was specified.

 ### ego.console.readline
-This defaults to `true`, which uses the full readline package for console input.This supports command line recall and command line editing.
-If this value is set to `false` or `off` then the readline processor is not used, and input is read directly from stdin.
-This is intended to be used if the terminal/console window is not compatible with readline.
+This defaults to `true`, which uses the full Unix readline package for console input.
+This supports command line recall and command line editing operations.
+If this value is set  to `false` or `off` then the readline processor is not used, and input is read directly from Unix stdin.
+This is intended  to be used if the terminal/console window is not compatible with the standard readline library.